 USPEC practices stringent policies that not only help maintain the sanctity and credibility of its internationally renowned examinations, but also ensure that a just, affirmative, healthy, objective, and empathetic approach is pursued for evaluating applicants' fitness for award of its prestigious credentials.
 Though these policies can be read in detail in the USPEC Registrant Handbook, the following are some of the most important policy areas for examinees to make note of.

-In the event that examinees fail their first (1st) attempt to pass their USPEC Certification examination, they shall be required to pay a nominal fee of USD 95 from myUSPEC account to reappear for the exam.
-Please note that the examinee has to wait for 14 days from the day of the examination result, before he/she can apply to reappear.
+In the event that examinees fail their first (1st) attempt to pass their USPEC exam, they shall be required to pay a nominal fee of USD 50 from myUSPEC account to reappear for the exam.

 If an examinee voluntarily cancels the scheduled examination appointment; he/she can immediately reapply from the myUSPEC account dashboard by paying a nominal fee of USD 50.